edgedb/edgedb-docker/README.md

 This image is intended for use in production, or as part of a development setup that involves multiple containers orchestrated by Docker Compose or a similar tool.
-Otherwise, we recommend using the [`edgedb CLI`](https://www.edgedb.com/docs/guides/quickstart) to install EdgeDB and manage local instances.
+Otherwise, we recommend using the [`edgedb CLI`](https://www.edgedb.com/docs/guides/quickstart) to install Gel and manage local instances.

-## What is EdgeDB?
+## What is Gel?

-[EdgeDB](https://www.edgedb.com) is an open-source object-relational database built on top of PostgreSQL, featuring:
+[Gel](https://www.edgedb.com) is an open-source object-relational database built on top of PostgreSQL, featuring:

 - strict, object-oriented typed schema;